dJPoida/ha-bom-weather-card/README.md

 Stops the Home Assistant Docker container.
 This is essentially a wrapper around `docker-compose stop`.

 **`npm run hass:clean`** \
-Reset the Home Assistant Docker instance by cleaning out the `.hass` folder.
+Reset the Home Assistant Docker instance by cleaning out the `.devcontainer` folder.
 Make sure the container is not running before executing this command. \
 **WARNING**: You will lose all of your previously configured Home Assistant devices and entities

 **`npm run install:bureau_of_meteorology`** \